-- 2.6.1 The Council considers that capital expenditure on infrastructure during the LTP period should be recovered over the full take-up period of each asset, from all development that created the need for that expenditure or will benefit from capacity it provides, including development occurring after the LTP period (s197AB(1)(b) and Schedule 13). - 2.6.2 The Council has determined that: - a) new development occurring in the LTP period will contribute only to that proportion of additional asset capacity that it is expected to consume; - b) future development occurring after the LTP period will contribute toward the remaining surplus capacity in assets at the end of that period. - 2.6.3 In keeping with its policy (above) to include the value of any past surplus capacity in assets that is expected to be consumed by new development, the Council will only consider capital expenditure on assets provided after 1 July 2002 (includes initial consultants work on the Mangawhai Community Wastewater Scheme). - 2.6.4 The Council has also decided to include capital expenditure on a number of assets that will be built after the period covered by the long-term plan (Schedule 13 1(2)).
-These are identified in the Schedule of Assets in Appendix 5.
+2.6.1 The Council considers that capital expenditure on infrastructure during the LTP period should be recovered over the full take-up period of each asset, from all development that created the need for that expenditure or will benefit from capacity it provides, including development occurring after the LTP period11.

+2.6.2 The Council has determined that:

+- a) new development occurring in the LTP period will contribute only to that proportion of additional asset capacity that it is expected to consume; - b) future development occurring after the LTP period will contribute toward the remaining surplus capacity in assets at the end of that period. - 2.6.3 In keeping with its policy (above) to include the value of any past surplus capacity in assets that is expected to be consumed by new development, the Council will only consider capital expenditure on assets provided after 1 July 2002 (includes initial consultants work on the Mangawhai Community Wastewater Scheme).